The Expense Report Template is a ready-to-use template in Excel, Google Sheets, and Open Office Calc to keep track of personal and business expenses.

 Let’s discuss in detail about the Expense report template.

 Cells B2 to L3 are merged cells.
 Enter your Company/Business Name.

 Heading of sheet “Expense Report or Reimbursement Form”.
 Cells B4 to L4 merged.

-2. Data Input Part
+Data Input Section

-This section contains subheadings like Date, Description of expenses, different heads for different kind of expenses and other miscellaneous expenses.
+This section contains subheadings like Date, Description of expenses, different heads for different kinds of expenses, and other miscellaneous expenses.
 The last column is for Total.

 Cell C12 to K22 is the Data Input section.
 In the end, it consists of expense wise Totals.

-Furthermore, Cell L24 reflects the subtotal of expenses and L25 reflects the Advance amount paid by Accounts department or any other authority.
-The Reimbursement total = Expenses – Advance.
+Furthermore, Cell L24 reflects the subtotal of expenses and L25 reflects the Advance amount paid by the Accounts department or any other authority.

-Formula applied here is =L24-L25.
+The formula applied here is =L24-L25.